gd03gd031/Windows-GDID-Changer/README.md

 Each component identifier corresponds to a specific hardware data source.
 Refer to the table at the end of this page for additional details and descriptions of each component.

-3. Microsoft servers process this information and return a `GlobalDeviceID`.
+3. Microsoft servers process this information and returns a `GlobalDeviceID`.

 Example: